 The P1003.1b asynchronous I/O functions use the asynchronous I/O control block aiocb.
-This control block contains asynchronous operation information such as the initial point for the read operation, the number of bytes to be read, and the file descriptor on which the asynchronous I/O operation will be performed.
+This control block contains asynchronous operation information, such as the initial point for the read operation, the number of bytes to be read, and the file descriptor on which the asynchronous I/O operation will be performed.
 The control block contains information similar to that required for a read or write function, but additionally contains members specific to asynchronous I/O operations.
-The aiocb structure contains the following members:
+The alocb structure contains the following members:

-int aio_fildes; / / File descriptor / off_t aio_offset; / / File offset / volatile void aio_buf; / / Pointer to buffer / size_t aio_nbytes; / / Number of bytes to transfer / int aio_reqprio; / / Request priority offset / struct sigevent aio_sigevent; / / Signal structure / int aio_lio_opcode;/ / Specifies type of I/O operation /
+'''

+aio fildes;

+/ File descriptor

+off_t aio_offset; / File offset

+volatile void aio_buf; / Pointer to buffer

+size_t aio_nbytes; / Number of bytes to transfer

+int aio_reqprio; / Request priority offset

+struct sigevent aio_sigevent; / Signal structure

+aio lio opcode;/ Specifies type of I/O operation /

+'''

 Note that you cannot reuse the aiocb structure while an asynchronous I/O request is pending.
-To determine whether the aiocb is in use, use the aio error function.
+To determine whether the aloch is in use, use the aio error function.